Bayesian neural networks with interpretable priors from Mercer kernels: Case study: drawing neural networks from Brownian motion

 where $c(\alpha)$ is a coefficient depending on $0<\alpha<1$, the significance level.
 That is, we are testing the two hypotheses

 and $\alpha$ determines the $p$-value.
 So, as an alternative to $D_{\alpha}$, if we fail to reject the null hypothesis, then we consider the two distributions to be equal.

 The results of the two-sample KS test are presented in Fig.~\ref{fig:KSevals}.
-For the test, set the significance level to be $\alpha = 0.05$.
+For the test, we set the significance level to be $\alpha = 0.05$.
 The KS statistic suggests that the marginal distributions of the BNN match that of Brownian motion when approximately $1,000$ eigenvalues/eigenfunctions are accounted for.
 We feel uncomfortable making this claim for $K = 500$, as there is a region where the KS statistic largely falls above $D_{0.05}$ (for $t\in(0.2,0.4)$).
 The same holds for the $p$-values.
 What is notable is that in all cases, the KS statistic lies outside the acceptable threshold when $t$ is close to $0$.
 We attribute this to the specific parameterization we have chosen, i.e., $u_{\theta}(t) = tf(t;\theta)$, which could be forcing the BNN to remain too small close to $0$.
-Again, we made this choice so that the initial condition $u_{\theta}(0)=0$ is satisfied.
+Again, we made this choice so that the initial condition $u_{\theta}(0)=0$ is satisfied to ensure that the operation $S^{-1}u_{\theta}$ is well-defined.